golfvert/wis2hauler/docs/source-overview.md

 ### `src/election/elect.ts`

-The pure decision logic, shared by all three singleton roles: `parseElectionHash` (flat HGETALL array → `{worker: {field: value}}`), `decideElection` (lowest-UUID-among-alive-holders-of-a-role wins primary), `findStaleFields` (which fields to reap), `buildHeartbeatFields` (what a replica writes about itself every tick), and `computeCleaningNeeded` (CLEANER's own extra cluster-wide-S3-awareness rule).
+The pure decision logic, shared by all three singleton roles: `parseElectionHash` (flat HGETALL array → `{worker: {field: value}}`), `decideElection` (lowest-UUID-among-alive-holders-of-a-role wins primary), `findStaleFields` (which fields to reap), `buildHeartbeatFields` (what a instance writes about itself every tick), and `computeCleaningNeeded` (CLEANER's own extra cluster-wide-S3-awareness rule).
 Exports the four timing constants: 8s alive threshold, 60s stale threshold.

 ### `src/election/elector.ts`

 The per-role election poll loop (10-second interval) shared by `CLEANER`/`REPORTER`/`REPLAYER`: reads the shared hash, decides this role's primary/secondary status, hands the result to a caller-supplied `onResult`, then reaps stale fields.
-Each role-carrying replica runs its own independent copy of this loop concurrently.
+Each role-carrying instance runs its own independent copy of this loop concurrently.

 ### `src/election/heartbeat.ts`

-The always-on heartbeat writer: one loop per replica process (not per role), writing this replica's own fields into the shared hash every 2 seconds after an initial 3-second delay.
-Runs regardless of which roles this replica carries.
+The always-on heartbeat writer: one loop per instance process (not per role), writing this instance's own fields into the shared hash every 2 seconds after an initial 3-second delay.
+Runs regardless of which roles this instance carries.

 ### `src/election/run.ts`

-Top-level wiring for the heartbeat loop: derives this replica's role flags and its currently-subscribed topics (`deriveHeartbeatTopics` — only non-empty on a replica carrying `SUBSCRIBER`) from the config, opens its own Redis connection, and runs `heartbeat.ts`'s loop until the process's shutdown signal fires.
+Top-level wiring for the heartbeat loop: derives this instance's role flags and its currently-subscribed topics (`deriveHeartbeatTopics` — only non-empty on a instance carrying `SUBSCRIBER`) from the config, opens its own Redis connection, and runs `heartbeat.ts`'s loop until the process's shutdown signal fires.

 ### `src/election/store.ts`